autolab-project/autolab/docs/gui/plotting.rst

 If a plugin has a method called ``refresh``, the plotter will call it with the argument ``data`` containing the plot data everytime the figure is updated, allowing for each plugin to get the lastest available data and do operations on it.

-The plugin ``plotter`` is added by default to the Plotter, allowing to do basic analyzes on the plotted data.
+The plugin ``plotter`` can be added to the Plotter, allowing to do basic analyzes on the plotted data.
 Among them, getting the min, max values, but also computing the bandwidth around a local extremum.
 Note that this plugin can be used as a device to process data in the control panel or directly in a scan recipe.